Lakshya-Kejriwal/Yelp_Hybrid_Recommender_System/README.md

 * Give the path and name of file to save test results under `Save predictions file`.

 # 3. Hybrid Recommender System

+The final model combines all the predictions generated from the above-mentioned models by their weighted sum.
+The CF model uses the ratings, while the content-based model uses reviews or categories to capture the similarity between users and businesses to predict the unknown rating.
+The combination of all the models can grasp different aspects of the relationship between users and businesses to give a more accurate prediction.

+### Instructions
+* To run the code give the test_ground_truth and test_predictions as program arguments in the following order (order is important as the weights of the models are hardcoded),